gabrielnhn/snake/README.md

 ## Snake game in the terminal using Python:

 ### Install `curses`:
-Check whether 'curses' module is installed.
+Check whether `curses.py` module is installed.
+(PS: It probably is!)

 ### Edit `configs.py`:
 Change the settings to your liking.